 - Longest-serving senator in Iowa history

-- Major force behind federal whistleblower protections and oversight investigations
+- Major architect of modern whistleblower protections and a long-running Senate oversight brand

-- Aggressive advocate for ethanol, agriculture, and rural development
+- Powerful advocate for agriculture policy, ethanol, and rural economic priorities

 Controversies

-- Blasted by Democrats in 2016 for refusing to hold hearings on a Supreme Court nominee
+- Criticized in 2016 for blocking hearings on a Supreme Court nominee in an election year

-- Persistent questions over age, fitness, and how long he should keep serving
+- Persistent scrutiny over age, health, and whether he should continue serving into his 90s

 Top Donors